tj90241/rcc-dff-2220/README.md

 This repository has lots of configuration bits/notes as to how you can configure it as a very low-power, high-performance, open router.

-I did not include any of my DNS (bind9) or DHCP (isc-dhcp-server) configuration as I did not want to leak too much information about my setup.
-You're on your own for those two services!
+I personally use SaltStack and libvirt to isolate core services (DNS, DHCP, NTP) and nice-to-haves (a git daemon) into multiple security domains.
+I've included as much configuration as possible without leaking too much info about my particular setup.

 Additional Hardware
 ===================